 Our Mission:

-The mission of the Claire Bear Foundation is to enhance infant safety and reducing infant mortality through education and outreach regarding safe sleep practices; offer comprehensive family support; and address disparities in race, ethnicity, and socioeconomic factors to reduce the incidence of Sudden Unexplained Infant Death through direct services such as crib distribution.
+The mission of the Claire Bear Foundation is to enhance infant safety and reduce infant mortality through education and outreach regarding safe sleep practices; offer comprehensive family support; and address disparities in race, ethnicity, and socioeconomic factors to reduce the incidence of Sudden Unexplained Infant Death through both direct and indirect services.

 What do we do?

-We provide portable cribs, sleep sacks, and pacificers for families with a financial need across the United States.
+We provide portable cribs, sleep sacks, and pacifiers for families with a financial need across the United States.
 We are a very proud Cribs for Kids partner!

 Unfortunately, we also know the pain of losing a child.
 When a loss like this happens, in addition to grief and sorrow, there are unplanned expenses related to funeral costs or medical bills.
 The Claire Bear Foundation also provides financial bereavement support to families to try and help ease this burden.